The information in this article applies to:

 - When you have identified the problem room, click OK to close the message box.

-- If you do not see a room highlight when you Rebuild Walls/Floors/Ceilings, then the problem room is located on a different floor.
+- If you do not see a room highlight, then the problem room may be located on a different floor.

 - Click the Select Objects button, then click in an empty space in the problem room to select it.